Joseph Mawbey

-Sir Joseph Mawbey, 1st Baronet (1730–1798) was an English distiller and politician who sat in the House of Commons between 1761 and 1790.
-He was a supporter of John Wilkes.
+Sir Joseph Mawbey, 1st Baronet (2 December 1730 – 16 June 1798) was a British distiller and politician who sat in the House of Commons of Great Britain between 1761 and 1790.
+He was a political supporter of John Wilkes.

 Early life

 He was born near Ravenstone, in a house on the Derbyshire-Leicestershire border, on 2 December 1730, the fourth son and youngest child of John Mawbey (died 4 September 1754 aged 61), by his first wife, Martha, daughter of Thomas Pratt (died in September 1737).
 Both parents were buried at Ravenstone, where Joseph erected in 1764 a mural monument in the church.
 When about ten years old he was taken to Surrey by his uncle, Joseph Pratt, main owner of a distillery at Vauxhall.
 Mawbey was taken into the business at the age of 17, and carried it on for many years with his brother John.